splunk/splunk-connect-for-syslog/docs/faq.md

 A: Using a runtime like Podman to deploy and manage SC4S containers is exceptionally easy even for those with no prior “container experience”.
 Our application of container technology behaves much like a packaging system.
 The interaction uses “systemctl” commands a Linux admin would use for other common administration activities.
 The best approach is to try it out in a lab to see what the experience is like for yourself!

-BYOE is intended for advanced deployments that cannot use the Splunk container, for example if you need to “fork” SC4S in order to implement heavy bespoke customization.
-Most enterprises will have the best experience using the container approach.

 **Q: Can my team use SC4S with Windows?**

 A: You can now run Docker on Windows!
 Microsoft has introduced public preview technology for Linux containers on Windows.
 Alternatively, a minimal Centos/Ubuntu Linux VM running on Windows hyper-v is a reliable production-grade choice.